Top 20 Favorite Maui Restaurants

 Find many more options on our blog Cheap Eats on Maui.

 Zippy’s (Wailuku) – Zippy’s is an icon in the islands, serving up local food for some 50 years.
 The restaurant has both a sit-down coffee shop and a fast-food/take-out operation.
 I prefer the fast-food menu.
 Zippy’s is best known for its chili (traditionally eaten with steamed white rice in Hawaii).
 I also like their Fried Noodles.
 And their bakery items are wonderful—the flakey Napple pastries, in particular.

 Maui Tacos (Napili, Lahaina, Kihei, Kahului) – Mexican fast food with an island twist.
 Tacos, nachos, quesadillas, and huge burritos, with or without sauce.
 Love this place.

 L&L Hawaiian Barbecue (Wailuku, Kahului, Kihei, Lahaina, Honokowai) – A landmark Hawaiian fast food chain, decades old, specializing in local food and plate lunches.

-- Remember, if you’re looking for places to stay on Maui, you’ll save by BOOKING DIRECTLY through our site with the owners/managers of these great accommodations.
+- Looking for great places to stay on Maui?
+You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.

-©Copyright 2015-2018 Maui Accommodations Guide.
+©Copyright 2016-Present Maui Accommodations Guide.
 If you wish to share content from our site, you may do so only by publishing a link to our original content on MauiAccommodations.com, so full and clear credit is given to us.
 Any other unauthorized use and/or duplication of any materials on this site (either text or photos) without our express and written permission is strictly prohibited.
 For permission to use excerpts or photos from our site, please contact the publisher.
 Mahalo!